dineshpinto/geckoterminal-api/README.md

 ## RESTful (sync + async) Python client for GeckoTerminal API

 Wrapper around the [GeckoTerminal](https://www.geckoterminal.com) DeFi and DeX aggregator operating across 90+ blockchains.
 Features both synchronous and asynchronous APIs.

-The API is currently in beta and is subject to change.
+The API is currently in beta and is subject to change, please report any issues you find.

 ## Installation